 Sources

-• Soda and other sugary drinks, like energy drinks, are some of the most unhealthy products because they provide so many calories and virtually no other nutrients.
+- Traditional soda and other sugary drinks, like energy drinks, provide so many calories and virtually no other nutrients.

-• The Centers for Disease Control recognizes soda consumption as associated with a long, unpleasant list of health problems, including type 2 diabetes, gout, asthma, and heart, kidney, and fatty liver disease.
+- The Centers for Disease Control recognizes sugary soda consumption as associated with a long, unpleasant list of health problems.